ros2/ros2_documentation/source/Installation/Foxy/OSX-Install-Binary.rst

 If you have installed support for an optional vendor, see `this page </Tutorials/Working-with-multiple-RMW-implementations>` for details on how to use that vendor.

-If you run into issues, see `the troubleshooting section <Eloquent_osx-development-setup-troubleshooting>` on the source installation page.
+If you run into issues, see `the troubleshooting section <Foxy_osx-development-setup-troubleshooting>` on the source installation page.

 Build your own packages
 -----------------------